I got bemused looks when I told people I was going to Poland.

 See what I mean?

 But the unease I felt at this reaction evaporated on arrival.
 I loved Poland.
-OK, so the weather helped; warm, spring sun and clear, blue skies that lit up what might otherwise have been gloomy, vast forests.
+OK, so the weather helped.
+All warm, spring sun and clear, blue skies lighting up what might otherwise have been gloomy forests.

-Wood anenomes helped brighten them up as well.
+Wood anemones helped to brighten them up too.

 There were also buildings on a frankly ridiculous and huge scale: in Malbork

 and Kwidzyn.
 The cathedral here had a seriously good museum – though I might suggest renaming the Latrine Tower (left) to something a little less … prosaic.

 Wildlife seemed less shy than I’m used to.
 White storks were in every village; on almost every farm.

 and encouraged to nest on artificial nesting platforms – traditionally old wagon wheels.

 Fieldfares, which I’ve rarely seen before, were two a penny

 as were house sparrows (which I have never seen at The Priory.
 Not once).